hyunsung-kim/py-clean-architecture/README.md

 ## Terminology
-- Adapter:
+- Adapter: The adapters, also called interface adapters, are the translators between the domain and the infrastructure.
-- Port:
+- Port: In application Layer, Port is an interface of Adapter.
-- Boundary:
+- Boundary: In application Layer, Boundary is an interface of Presenter.
-- Domain:
-- Application:
-- Use Case:
+- Use Case: The use cases are the business rules for a specific application.
-- Infrastructure:
-- Factories:
-- Entity:
-- Value Object:
+- Infrastructure: This layer is where all the I/O components go: the UI, database, frameworks, devices, etc.
+- Entity: An entity is a set of related business rules that are critical to the function of the application.

 ## Reference